SurajitDaz/ComputerVision_DeepLearning/Image_Describer_Using_Encoder_Decoder/ReadMe.md

 A deep learning model which can explain the contents of an image in the form of speech through caption generation with an attention mechanism on Flickr8K dataset will be created.

 ### Use Case:
 The product is made as an accessary for the blind people so that they can understand any image with the help of speech.
-The caption generated through a CNN-RNN model will be converted to speech using a text to speech library.
+The caption generated through a CNN-RNN model will be converted to speech using a text to speech library.<br>

 # DataSet:
 The dataset is taken from the [Kaggle website](https://www.kaggle.com/datasets/adityajn105/flickr8k) and it consists of sentence-based image descriptions having a list of 8,000 images that that is publicly available and contains 8,000 images depicting various scenarios and events.
 Each data point is properly labelled with five captions.
-One of the major benefits of working with this data set is that its size is small, which makes it easier for users to work on it on low-end PCs
+One of the major benefits of working with this data set is that its size is small, which makes it easier for users to work on it on low-end PCs. <br>

 # Methodology: